darkwire37/darkwire37.github.io/_posts/2022-07-22-Creating-a-Mythic-Agent.md

 ```
 Yeah yeah, import all the things.

 Here's the start of the metadata.
 (Note: I called this Medusa after snakes and the whole greek gods theme of Mythic.
 It turns out that there is already a Python agent called Medusa.
 This one is entirely unrelated to that one.
 I will probably change it at some point to help with confusion.)
+UPDATE: It's called Lamprey now.
 ```
 #define your payload type class here, it must extend the PayloadType class though
 class Medusa(PayloadType):